kadam2045/devTinder/README.md

 -we write app.use(express.json()); because whenever i reading the req i want that data to be parsed in json

 homework:
-read docs : req.cookies , res.cookies , express.Router
+read docs : req.cookies , res.cookies , express.Router, jwt